 Foam has some of the widest arrays of qualities and manufacturing shortcuts.
 Because it is a synthetic blend of chemicals, foam that is made faster or with cheaper ingredients can increase profit margins drestically for low cost brands.
 However, these questionnable foams aren't always better for you.
 Bad foam mattresses can have toxic offgassing and break down faster.
 So, one of the best ways to find the right foam mattress is to look at the certifications..
 The market leader of low-emission foam is Certipur-US.
 If your mattress isn't Certipur-US certified, it may be made with foam that's low quality and sending toxic chemicals into the air where you breathe at night.
 Another way to protect yourself is to read the reviews!
 If folks complain about the bed breaking down, that is a sign that the mattress is made poorly or without the right materials for your comfort.

 Sometimes, the best value isn't the lowest price.
 The list we put together is made up of many brands with generous return policies and trial periods.
 These brands stand by their mattresses by letting you try them.
-Arctic Dreams by Dreamfoam Bedding is extremely low cost while others like Nectar, Dreamcloud, and Allswell offer great value for what you are getting.
+Allswell offers some of the lowest overall prices, while Nectar, Dreamcloud, and Bear offer some of the highest value for what you are getting.

-Meet Awara, the pressure relieving latex hybrid mattress, featuring GOLS certified organic latex, and a sustainable mission for a pricepoint that comparatively carries much more value for its 13'' thick mattress than many other latex mattress companies.
-Whether you are sensitive to chemicals or enjoy the invigorating feel of latex, you can rest easy that your purchase is eco-conscious since Awara holds a certification with ClimatePartner that plants trees for every mattress purchased.
-With a universally comfortable medium-plush top coupled with supportive individually wrapped coils that adjust to your unique curves, Awara brings a comfy sigh of relief to its sleepers.
-Due to popular demand, some sizes may be unavailable for a short time.
+Meet Awara, the pressure relieving latex hybrid mattress, featuring natural dunlop latex, and a sustainable mission for a price point that comparatively carries much more value for its 13'' thick mattress than many other latex mattress companies.
+Whether you are sensitive to chemicals or enjoy the invigorating feel of latex, you can rest easy that your purchase is eco-conscious since Awara holds a certification with the Rainforest Alliance and a partnership with Trees For The Future that plants trees for every mattress purchased.
+With a universally comfortable medium-plush feel, Awara brings a comfy sigh of relief to its sleepers.